theory/jsontree/README.md

 considered equivalent.
 This may be rectified in the future by normalizing filter stringification.

-Slice comparison is also sometimes impossible, mainly when using negative index arguments, since the resulting depend on the length of input.
+Slice and index comparison is also sometimes impossible, mainly when using negative indexes, since the results depend on the length of input.

 These redundancies should be acceptable, however, as relatively less common expressions that trigger multiple selection of the same values.
 Their places